dat-adi/novel-crawlers/README.md

 # Novel Crawlers
 Web crawlers built to get your light novel content from the web, to you.

+# *THIS PROJECT IS NOW BEING ARCHIVED*

+Initially, this work was only made as a means for a young programmer to learn to make an EPUB for the book that he loves.
+Now, I've passed that stage and the book too has continued to grow larger and the author more skilled.
+The website that I parse for EPUB generation has evolved and despite me being able to work around it, I see no point to creating the EPUBs when the internet is largely available, and my goal for spreading propaganda has been achieved.

+Please consider supporting the book's author by reading from the website instead.
+Recently, the content has only gotten much more interesting with a bunch of effects that I suppose are only possible on the website, and I wish for anyone reading to be able to experience that, at it's fullest.

+This repository and novel-crawlers v2, however, will stay on GitHub as the remains of my first passion project.

 ### Features

 - [x] Crawling the page and returning content